codimoc/secret-wallet/README.md

     Last updated        : 2020-02-03T08:27:03.601671
     **********************************************************

-It is important to check the integrity of the secret with the *get* command straight after insertion.
+It is important to verify the integrity of the secret with the *get* command straight after insertion.
 This is to guarantee that all the secret data was stored with the same password.
-If any piece of information had a different password when stored, the retrieval would produce an **InvalidToken** error.
+If any data had a different password when stored, the retrieval would produce an **InvalidToken** error.

-If this happens, one should delete the record and start again.
+If this happens, we should delete the record and start again.
 To delete the record simply use the *delete* command:

     secret_wallet delete -d energy -a 'smart energy'

-At this stage it is interesting to compared with what stored remotely.
-After loggin in with the AWS Management Console, and selecting the DynamoDB service, all items in the target table should be encrypted.
+At this stage it is interesting to compare with what stored remotely.
+After logging in with the AWS Management Console, and selecting the DynamoDB service, all items in the target table should appear encrypted.

 ## <a id="session"></a>The secret-wallet session
-If you need to insert many secrets  manually, it is very tiring to type the memorable password twice for each insertion with the *set* command.
+When many secrets  need to be inserted sequentially, it is very tiring to type the memorable password twice for each insertion with the *set* command.
 For this reason two background processes are started when the first password is entered.

 The first process keeps the memorable password alive for a short period of time, so that reiterated insertions or retrievals within this period don't require the re-insertion of the same password.
 The default **timeout** is of 60 seconds but can be customised manually as described in the [next section](#customisation).
 After the timeout period lapses, this process is kept alive but the password is forgotten until the next password request.

 The second process has a **lifetime** of 10 minutes, which is also manually customisable with a different value.
-This process' job is to kill the first process when the lifetime has expired.
-At the end, both processes are terminated, to be restarted at the next password request.
+This process' task is to kill the first process when the lifetime has expired.
+At the end, both processes are terminated, only to be restarted at the next password request.

 ## <a id="customisation"></a>Manual customisation of parameters
-The current version does not have a command yet to reconfigure the default parameters of this application, like the session timeout and lifetime, and the policy for the password strength.
-This will come soon with the next releases.
-In the meantime, two of these parameters can be set manually by adding a couple of entries to the configuration file *<home>/.secretwallet/secretwallet.json*.
+The current version of **secret wallet** does not have a command to reconfigure the default parameters, like the session timeout and lifetime, or the policy for the password strength.
+This will come in the next releases.
+In the meantime, two of these parameters can be set manually by adding a couple of entries in the configuration file *<home>/.secretwallet/secretwallet.json*.
 For example, assuming that the current file looks like this:

     {"key": "xyxyyxyxyxxyyxyxxyyy123",
      "profile": "secret-wallet",